Aldi's Forfar store reopens after extensive refurbishment and extension - Evening Telegraph

 “The new look store was specifically designed to make shopping easier and more comfortable especially in light of current social distancing measures in place.”

-The store’s opening hours will be Monday – Saturday 8am to 10pm and Sunday 9am t 8pm.
+The store’s opening hours will be Monday – Saturday 8am to 10pm and Sunday 9am t0 8pm.